Common in the form of lichen simplex chronicus; uncommon as atopic dermatitis

 Introduction

-Eczema and dermatitis are synonyms for morphologically and histologically identical skin conditions.
-Atopy refers to a genetic predisposition for hypersensitive allergic IgE reactions to common environmental antigens,1 with allergic rhinitis (hay fever), asthma, and/or atopic dermatitis that looks exactly like eczema.
+Eczema and atopic dermatitis are synonyms for morphologically and histologically identical skin conditions.1 Atopy refers to a genetic predisposition for hypersensitive allergic IgE reactions to common environmental antigens,2 with allergic rhinitis (hay fever), asthma, and/or atopic dermatitis that looks exactly like eczema.
 “Eczematous” refers to the characteristic appearance of the skin (see below).
 Atopic individuals may be more likely to develop eczematous skin reactions to common exposures that would not bother the non-atopic person.
 (Contact dermatitis in the Atlas).
 We thus emphasize the important component of vulvovaginal care that stresses the elimination of possible irritants: tight clothing, daily panty liners, panty hose, feminine care products, harsh soaps, or perfumes.
 At the same time, eczema may occur in those who have no family or personal history of atopy, and atopic dermatitis is rare in the vulvar area.

 Another term clear to dermatologists but unknown to lay people is the term lichen simplex chronicus (LSC).
 Lichen simplex chronicus is closely linked with itching and may occur anywhere on the skin, including on the vulva.
 Itching causes the individual to scratch or rub, exacerbating the itch sensation.
 The vicious cycle of itching-scratching-rubbing-itching ends up causing the specific morphological condition of LSC: erythema that may occur in plaques of varying depths, in pustules, excoriations, rough scaling that appears shiny rather than flaking, areas of hypopigmentation or hyperpigmentation, especially in people with naturally dark skin.
 The final hallmark sign of LSC is lichenification: thickening of the skin with the distinctive pattern of normal skin “hatch-markings” being exaggerated and deepened when compared with adjacent, non-affected skin.
 In addition, because of scratching, hair may be absent or broken.
-Lichen simplex chronicus may occur because of itching associated with another skin disease such as lichen sclerosus, or may develop as de novo itching.
+Lichen simplex chronicus may occur because of itching associated with another skin disease such as lichen sclerosus or candidiasis, or may develop as de novo itching.
 (See Lichen simplex chronicus in the Atlas).

 Histologically, eczema, dermatitis, atopic dermatitis, and lichen simplex chronicus appear the same.
 A semantic assumption is made by many dermatologists that lichen simplex chronicus is the descriptive term that encompasses localized eczematous conditions in the vulva, atopic dermatitis the term that encompasses generalized conditions, and that the clinician’s job is to come to understand what might have precipitated the condition and treat both the LSC and the originating condition.
+In the third edition of their excellent textbook, Genital Dermatology Atlas and Manual, Libby Edwards and Peter Lynch make this statement: “Given the lack of concensus regarding the diagnostic criteria for atopic dermatitis and in view of the fact that these eczematous eruptions share the presence of the “itch-scratch cycle,” I believe it is appropriate to use the term atopic dermatitis (for the multifocal form) and LSC (for the localized for) of the disease regardless of whether or not the individual has other clinical evidence of atopy.
+Moreover, since genital eczematous involvement very often occurs in the absence of eczematous disease elsewhere, it will generally be referred to as LSC for the purpose of this chapter.”3

 Epidemiology